Azinck94/CustomerBasin-Back/README.md

   }
 }
 ```
-Explanations of the technologies used
-A couple paragraphs about the general approach you took
-The back end was relatively easy to construct in comparison with the front end for this project.
  I didnt have much trouble setting up the customer model or creating user ownership over it.